 Transmit the RTS in non-EDMG format and shall follow the procedure defined in 10.3.2.4.

-A CF-End frame sent to truncate a TXOP initiated by RTS frame carried in non-EDMG duplicate format shall be sent using a non-EDMG duplicate format.
-The TXVECTOR parameters CH_BANDWIDTH and CH_BANDWIDTH SIGNALING of the CF-End frame shall be set to the same values as indicated by the RXVECTOR parameters of the DMG CTS frame if received or to the same values as indicated by the TXVECTOR parameters of the RTS frame otherwise.
+A CF-End frame sent to truncate a TXOP initiated by RTS frame carried in non-EDMG duplicate format shall be sent using a non-EDMG duplicate format and the TXVECTOR parameters CH_BANDWIDTH of the CF-End frame shall be set to the same values as indicated by the RXVECTOR parameters of the DMG CTS frame if received or to the same values as indicated by the TXVECTOR parameters of the RTS frame otherwise.

+If the CF-End frame is sent to truncate a TXOP where only SISO PPDUs were transmitted, the CH_BANDWIDTH SIGNALING value shall be set to the encoded value of the set of channels indicated by the CH_BANDWIDTH parameter as defined in Table 30

 An EDMG STA transmitting an RTS frame to establish TXOP for the transmission of at least one MIMO PPDU or SISO PPDU with Hybrid BF follows the procedure defined in 10.36.11.4.